forrestfwilliams/MultiRTC/README.md

 See `multirtc rle --help` for descriptions of each argument.

 ### `pt` Point Target Analysis
-Evaluates the impulse response of corner reflector at the Rosamond California sites in the SAR image, including resolution, peak to side-lobe ratio (PSLR), and integrated side-lobe ratio (ISLR).
+Evaluates the impulse response of corner reflector at the Rosamond, California site in the SAR image, including resolution, peak to side-lobe ratio (PSLR), and integrated side-lobe ratio (ISLR).

 Usage:
 ```bash